 Overview

 Tenzo enforces candidate consent before sending SMS or email messages.
 This ensures compliance with TCPA regulations and respects candidate communication preferences.
 Every outbound message passes through a consent check before it reaches the candidate.
-There are two levels of consent:- All AI communications — a master switch.
-When disabled, outreach is not attempted with this candidate (call, SMS, email, etc.).
+There are two levels of consent:- All AI communications — a switch that gates AI-driven calls.
+When disabled, calls are not attempted with this candidate.
+It does not gate SMS (controlled solely by SMS consent) or email (controlled solely by email consent).

 - Per-channel consent — SMS consent and email consent control whether each individual channel is available.